 Manhood training - geared to at-risk youth - is an 8-week course that creates open, intimate dialogue on important topics relevant to adulthood.
 Facilitated by Credible Messengers, the topics include hyper-masculinity, incarceration, violence, gang-culture, trauma, life-skills, leadership & more.
 The workshops draw from a range of sources: personal stories, motivational videos, scholarship, and music lyrics – to stimulate group engagement and make participants self-reflect and self-analyze as they undergo the passage to adulthood in at-risk environments.

-The You’re Not Alone Brotherhood works toward healing and building the individual who's carry their own burdens--seemingly alone.
+The You’re Not Alone Brotherhood works toward healing and building the individual who feel they're carrying their own burdens alone.
 In this space, we break routine from everyday life; create entertainment; discuss personal matters; expand horizons; and ultimately form a solid brotherhood.
 The groups adhere to a 6-segment agenda, providing participants with an opportunity to express themselves and find support from others who can relate to their situation.
 In addition, we offer one-on-one therapy counseling sessions.

 THE STREETS GIVE BACK PROGRAM

 The Streets Give Back Program aims to support the formerly incarcerated residing within the Lower Hudson Valley – but of course we welcome others beyond the 914 region.
 It maintains an inventory of brand new apparel donated by Yonkers-based fashion companies and provides a team of returning citizens to mentor those transitioning into society.
 The power behind this initiative lies in that the fashion sponsors hail from neighborhoods which have warred in the past but unified on behalf of helping those in need.
 In addition, it provides a community network of formerly incarcerated individuals to rely on for advice and support.